 Probably the best way to explore Yangon on a budget is to take the Yangon circular train around the city.
 Trust me, this is not your ordinary travel experience.
 Taking the circular train in Yangon will get you through local neighborhoods, small towns and local markets.

 This experience is great if you want to experience first-hand the local culture.
 There’s no better way to find out more about the everyday life of people in Myanmar than to sit for 3 and half hours, in a train, with a bunch of locals.
+It was one of the highlights of my backpacking trip to Myanmar.

 Before getting deeper into the Yangon circular railway experience, I’ll tell you only one thing: expect the unexpected!